Last Updated on

-This compliance distraction is often at the expense of the myriad of government tax incentives that exist to provide financial and cashflow support to UK startups and fast growing clever companies (potentially a significant expense if missed...).
+This compliance distraction often comes at the expense of exploring the myriad of government tax incentives that exist to provide financial and cashflow support to UK startups and fast growing clever companies (potentially a significant expense if missed…!).

 ”Yet we continue to be surprised by the number of tech company founders who are unaware of the R&D tax credits incentive and the potential positive impact this tax relief could have on the company’s cashflow (potentially year on year)”

-Tech startups can recover up to 33% of the costs that they have incurred on qualifying R&D projects and with the level of innovation across the UK in the tech space, these claims are becoming increasingly commonplace.
+Tech startups can recover up to 33% of the costs that they have incurred on qualifying R&D projects.
+And with the high level of innovation across the UK in the tech space, these claims are becoming increasingly commonplace.

-So if you are the founder of a tech company in the UK (or from abroad if you have a UK branch), make sure you don’t miss the cashflow funding benefits of the R&D tax credits incentive.
+So if you are the founder, make sure you don’t miss out on the cashflow funding benefits of the R&D tax credits for tech startups.